evgenii-egorov/frog_/README.md

 # Frog

 Frog makes QEC.

+Frog is a codebase for experiments with neural decoder for Toric code.

+The implementation is organized around a modular decoding pipeline: a **code**, a **noise channel**, and a **decoder**.
+Each of these components is defined through an abstract interface, and concrete implementations follow these interfaces.
+It is worth preserving this structure when extending the codebase.

+The modules `experiment`, `modules`, `net_modules`, `loss`, and `trainer` contain the code related to training learnable decoders.

-# How to use:
+## How to use

-+ You can explore the examples in the `examples_notebook/` folder.
-These notebooks use the main routines and objects from the codebase, including code construction, symmetry actions, coset decoding, and threshold evaluation.
+You can explore the examples in the [`examples_notebook/`](examples_notebook/) folder.
+These notebooks demonstrate the main routines and objects from the codebase, including code construction, symmetry actions, coset decoding, and threshold evaluation.
-+ Structure of code is following:
-  + Decoding is subject of code, noise channel and decoder.
-Each of this objects defined as class with abstract interface (abc class).
-    Than each class follows this interface.
-It worth to keep it.
-  + Experiment, modules, net_modules, loss, trainer contain code related to training/learnable decoder.

-##

 ## Example notebooks

-The `examples_notebook/` folder contains small Jupyter notebooks demonstrating the main components of Frog and the experiments used for equivariant neural decoding of quantum error-correcting codes.
+The [`examples_notebook/`](examples_notebook/) folder contains small Jupyter notebooks demonstrating the main components of Frog and the experiments used for equivariant neural decoding of quantum error-correcting codes.

 - [`_draw_code.ipynb`](examples_notebook/_draw_code.ipynb)
   Visualizes the lattice/code structure and the objects used by the decoder.
 Useful as a first notebook for understanding the geometry of the problem.